 What makes the Canon doubly hard for beginners is that the LH keeps moving around -- not like their lesson books!

-Kids usually EXPECT to place both hands in "C position" -- that is, with both hands' bottom fingers on C.
+Kids using certain method books frequently EXPECT to place both hands in "C position" -- that is, with both hands' bottom fingers on C.

 Even if you approach this piece slowly, it doesn't have to be boring.